RomanKue/docs-example/docs/dev-ops-handbook/accesses.md

 created.
 Access will be awarded for the entire product, therefore the product (SWP-4236), needs to be specified in the incident.
 One of the owners of the product needs to be added as Contact to the incident.
 As an example, also see INC000044189072.

-More information can be found here: https://atc.bmwgroup.net/confluence/x/BqMMvw.
+More information can be found [here](https://atc.bmwgroup.net/confluence/x/BqMMvw).